Dys-lexi/Seamless-Titanfall-Discord-chat-rcon/README.md

 you'll need this mod on the server: https://github.com/Dys-lexi/nutone-server

-(it's nutone but ever so slightly changed)
+(it's nutone but ever so slightly changed (pretty well changed now))

 set the url to the discordbot in the mod.json, make sure log stats is on (a env var for bot), and done! (it's probably not that simple idk)